There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-I am going to keep this brief, as I do not want to spoil anything about the character.
-I can say that I really enjoyed both this character’s story and the performance from Jake Gyllenhaal.
+I really enjoyed both this character’s story and the performance from Jake Gyllenhaal.
 Mysterio had the kind of story that kept me engaged when the character was on screen, and it kept me curiously waiting to see how the story would go.
 Jake Gyllenhaal also did a great job at playing this complicated character in a way that gave the character a captivating screen presence that always left me wanting more.

 Con: MJ (-2pts)

 I think Tom Holland and Zendaya had good chemistry together, and I liked Zendaya’s version of MJ, but I thought this character could have been handled better in this movie.
 I was fine with the awkward teen romance, and I was fine with the attitude that the character had.
 I just did not think these two things mixed together very well.
 It also felt like the filmmakers forced this romance into the movie.

 I did not buy, based on the way the last movie left things off, that the romance between Peter and MJ would progress so quickly.
 I mean, the entire last movie was about Peter obsessing over another girl.
 It just felt like the romance was squeezed into the story for the sake of having an MJ romance in the movie, even though it did not make sense for either characters at this point.
 Again, I liked Zendaya’s version of the character, and I think Zendaya had good chemistry with Tom Holland.
 I just thought this romance storyline felt rushed.